jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 In general I am not interested in building *desktop* like systems that support multiple GUI applications.

 In the projects I work on there is typically a single UI application running, maybe using a touchscreen.
-Or the projects have only a remote interface like a web service or no interface at all.
+Or the projects have only a remote interface like a web service or no UI at all for things like an IOT endpoint.

 The preference for these systems is to be a small as possible, no software that isn't needed.